arijitvt/arijitvt.github.io/_posts/2017-06-18-Canyon-formation.md

 When older sedimentary bed has been tilted and brought to an untimely cut short by erosion and the younger bed was deposited by erosion surface.

 **Process Evolved in Agular Uncorformity** :
-1. First substance.
+First substance.
 Over it deposition occurrs.
 There after the rock is uplifted and then tilted.
 In course of time, uplifted part was eroded and then subsided again.
 Sea/huge water body covers this subsided region and again deposition occurs on top of the previous rock.
 This cycle repeats itself in due course of time.

 # Grand Canyon is the Grand Example of Grand Geological Angular Unconformity

+Tilted sedimentary rock of pre cambrian age, are overlayed by yonger sedimentary rock of phanerozoice age.
+In **Utah** a lines of sandstone rocks near sea are the unique example of disconformity of rocks.
+Chinle formation happen in triasic period.

+**NonConformity** are also unconformities and it separates igneois or mermorphic rock from over lying sedimentary rock.

+## Non conformity at the base of grand canyon
+The  dark rock of the bottom are Archian Vishnu Schist and are over lain by protosoic and phenosoic sediment.
+Wyoming river a narrow valley with steep rocky wall are non conformities.

+Unconformity involves three process,
+1. Uplift.
+2. Erosion.
+3. Subsidence.
+During growth of continet, as earth history progressed.
+In Grand canyon 40 major layers are exposed.